ramitop345/python_api_project/README.md

 - instsall email validator if not already installded to validate emails: <pip install pydantic[email]>
 - install passlib to handle password hashes(password encryption) <pip install passlib[bcrypt]>
 - install python-jose[cryptography] to manage JWT encryption mechanisymn <pip install python-jose[cryptography]>
-install python multipart to handle OAuths Forms <pip install python-multipart>, no need to import
+- install python multipart to handle OAuths Forms <pip install python-multipart>, no need to import
+- to load env-variables, create a .env file and paste all the variables in
+- install pydantic-settings(if not installed): <pip install pydantic-settings>
+- import BaseSettings from pydantic_settings and extend it
+- install python-dotenv if not installed and load it after Settings class <pip install python-dotenv>

 ****************These are query methods to communicate with mysql manually without ORM************************